Deep Dive: Pet Shop Boys, PLEASE

 Case in point: the album's first single, "West End Girls": "(The song) started off as a rap I'd written, which was completely inspired by 'The Message' by Grandmaster Flash, which was released in 1982," Tennant revealed in the liner notes of the Please reissue.
 "I loved the whole idea of the pressure of living in a modern city...
 A lot of people assumed the song was about prostitutes and of course, typically, it didn't even enter my head.
 It was meant to be about class, about rough boys getting a bit of posh.
 It's opposites -- west/east, lower class/upper class, rich/poor, work/play."

-Third single "Opportunities (Let's Make Lots of Money)" would prove to be a return to chart form for the Pet Shop Boys, peaking at #10 on the Hot 100 for the week of August 2, 1986.
+Third single "Opportunities (Let's Make Lots of Money)" proved to be a return to chart form for the Pet Shop Boys, peaking at #10 on the Hot 100 for the week of August 2, 1986.
 The #1 song in America that week: Peter Cetera's "Glory of Love (Theme from 'Karate Kid II')."
-The song has currently found new life as the soundtrack for a current Allstate car insurance TV ad campaign.
+The song found new life as the soundtrack for a 2020 Allstate car insurance TV ad campaign.
 The spot, which premiered during the Super Bowl, drove the single to #1 on the Top Dance/Electronic Digital Song Sales chart for the first time.

 The fourth and final US single from Please was the menacing "Suburbia," which was a more confounding proposal for the pop (#70) and to a lesser degree, the dance charts (#46).

-Released on March 24, 1986, Please was a monumental breakthrough of a debut for the group.
+Released on March 24, 1986, Please was a monumental breakthrough of a debut for the Pet Shop Boys.
 The LP crashed the US top 10 to reach the #7 spot on the Billboard 200 for the week of June 21, 1986.
 The #1 album in America that week: Whitney Houston's self-titled debut.